hiroki-it/tech-notebook-gitbook/public/frontend_framework_vuejs.md

   data() {
     return{
-      name: ''
+      name: ""
     }
   },

   mounted() {
       this.$nextTick(function () {
-          this.name = 'Hiroki'
+          this.name = "Hiroki"
       })
   }
 }